- Knowledgable about horse care and welfare with extensive practical experience (equivalent to BHS Stage 3 Care as minimum)

 - A passionate educator with the skills and knowledge to help local equestrians stay current with their horse care

 Diplomacy is paramount, nobody wants to hear they have let their horse down or worse, caused them pain.
-Horse owners can feel overwhelmed, embarrassed, uncomfortable; sometimes they are genuinely going through a very difficult time: loss of a family member, financial difficulties; our Welfare Officers advocate for the horse while supporting the owner.
+Horse owners can feel overwhelmed, embarrassed or uncomfortable; sometimes they are genuinely going through a very difficult time: loss of a family member, financial difficulties; our Welfare Officers advocate for the horse while supporting the owner.

 Some of our Welfare Officers take additional training in our ‘Friends at the End’ scheme.
 These volunteers are paired up with owners local to them who need to make end of life decisions for their horses.

 As you can imagine our Volunteer Welfare Officers are very compassionate people, but this role can take an emotional toll.
 It is important that you know when to stop, when to remove yourself from a situation, when to take a breather.
 We are looking for people who are emotionally resilient and have other hobbies or interests they can unwind with.

 - Access to a car, mobile telephone and private email address